AbeLincoln/OmniChain-API/readme.md

-## OmniChain API 0.1
+## OmniChain API 0.1.0

-A RESTful API for Omnicoin
+A RESTful API for OmniCha.in